Entomophagy in humans: Toxicity

-In general, many insects are herbivorous and less problematic than omnivores.
+Many insects are herbivorous and less problematic than omnivores.
 Cooking is advisable in ideal circumstances since parasites of concern may be present.
 But pesticide use can make insects unsuitable for human consumption.
 Herbicides can accumulate in insects through bioaccumulation.
 For example, when locust outbreaks are treated by spraying, people can no longer eat them.
 This may pose a problem since edible plants have been consumed by the locusts themselves.

 In some cases, insects may be edible regardless of their toxicity.
 In the Carnia region of Italy, moths of the Zygaenidae family have been eaten by children despite their potential toxicity.
 The moths are known to produce hydrogen cyanide precursors in both larvae and adults.
 However, the crops of the adult moths contain cyanogenic chemicals in extremely low quantities along with high concentrations of sugar, making Zygaena a convenient supplementary source of sugar during the early summer.
 The moths are very common and easy to catch by hand, and the low cyanogenic content makes Zygaena a minimally risky seasonal delicacy.

 Cases of lead poisoning after consumption of chapulines were reported by the California Department of Health Services in November 2003.

+Economic difficulties

+Many manufacturers in the sector have decided to shift their focus from human food to animal feed to overcome these obstacles, with today’s negligible market shares and limited opportunities, at least for the time being.